fbpx

 Sar-El Israel

-All of our program options offer prospective volunteers an opportunity to live and work besides Israeli soldiers and gain an insider view of Israel.
+All of our program options offer prospective volunteers an opportunity to live and work beside Israeli soldiers and gain an insider view of Israel.
 You will work alongside soldiers, base employees, and other volunteers on an Israel Defense Forces (IDF) base, performing non-combat civilian support duties such as packing medical supplies, repairing machinery and equipment; packing and checking all kinds of equipment as well as cleaning, painting, and maintaining the base.
 SAR-EL offers the IDF logistical support throughout Israel through the efforts of our volunteers.
 This opportunity is for ages 17 and older.
 There is a 450 Shekel registration fee.
 To learn more and register, click here.

 Volunteers for Israel (Adults)